 In the simplest terms, the scientific method is a set of principles designed around observation and reasoning which aims to ensure that our understanding of the world is as accurate as possible.
-Scientists value verifiable, reproducible results more than anything else as the basis for knowledge, and the scientific method (when done right) is a great way of getting opinions or preference out of the way of facts.
+Scientists value verifiable and reproducible results more than anything else as the basis for knowledge.
+The scientific method (when done right) is a great way of getting opinions or preference out of the way of facts.

 What is the scientific method

 But it’s not only for scientists.
-The method is a more organized version of the same deduction processes we use in everyday problem-solving, and can help you in your day to day life.
-It’s really good at getting to the root of things and eliminating add-on (but irrelevant) factors by repeated tests and tweaks to the object of your interest.
-So that being said, let’s take a look at how it’s done.
+The method is a more organized version of the same deduction processes we use in everyday problem-solving and can help you in your day to day life.
+It’s great for getting to the root of things and eliminating add-on (but irrelevant) factors through repeated tests and tweaks to the object of your interest.
+That being said, let’s look at how it’s done.

 Steps to the scientific method

 - Question and research.

 - Repeat 4 to 6 until your hypothesis matches results.

 Observation is the basis of science as we understand it today and forms the first step in the scientific method.
 It can be something really simple and obvious, like “cats like to eat meat”, or something not readily apparent — “there is an infinite number of decimals in π,” for example.